-Patrick: So we provide that information.
-We have 1700 franchise profiles, 30-plus existing businesses for sale, we shall over 3000 by the end of the year.
+Patrick: At Vetted Biz, we provide that information.
+We have 1700 franchise profiles, 30-plus existing businesses for sale.
+We shall have over 3000 by the end of the year.
 And again, we’ve reviewed 1.3 million SBA loans to come up with all different types of correlations, but essentially limit your risk of failure, maximize your upside and know what you’re getting into before buying a franchise or buying a business.
 We’re all about transparency and giving you the information to power your search.

-That being said for visa franchise clients, we’ve pre-screen all the businesses, also the franchises that we do webinars like today with Estrella.
-We’ve gone through the franchise disclosure document, let me just make it a little bigger.
-So we’ve gone through the past few years financial disclosure document, we’ve reviewed the past three years income statements and balance sheets, see how they’re doing a parent company level to support you as a franchisee or existing franchisees, analysis of the management team and track record, review of litigation, prior bankruptcies of the owners of the franchise system as well as the franchise or themselves.
+That being said for Visa Franchise clients, we’ve pre-screen all the businesses, also the franchises that we do webinars like today with Estrella Insurance Franchise.
+We’ve gone through the franchise disclosure document.
+Let me just make it a little bigger.
+Then, we’ve gone through the past few years financial disclosure document, we’ve reviewed the past three years income statements and balance sheets.
+See how they’re doing a parent company level to support you as a franchisee or existing franchisees: analysis of the management team and track record, review of litigation.
+All of this prior bankruptcies of the owners of the franchise system as well as the franchise or themselves.

-And then we also do a consumer-satisfaction survey as well as to current franchisees to see how they’re liking the franchise system and if they would do it again.
-So we do all that for the businesses that we present on these webinars as well as any business that we present to our visa franchise clients that engage our services.
+And we also do a consumer-satisfaction survey, as well as to current franchisees to see how they’re liking the franchise system and if they would do it again.
+We do all that for the businesses that we present on these webinars as well as any business that we provide to our Visa Franchise clients that engage our services.

-So again without further ado, I want to bring on Felipe Martinez from Estrella.
-A little bit about Felipe, he joined Estrella about two years ago.
+Without further ado, I want to bring on Felipe Martinez from Estrella Insurance Franchise.
+Let me tell you a little bit about Felipe: he joined Estrella about two years ago.

-Felipe: Patrick.
-Thank you for that great introduction.
-And thank you for the team at Vetted Biz for putting this presentation together and thank you everybody for attending.
-You know, I want to be able to go a little bit more about the insurance industry here.
+Felipe: Thank you for that great introduction, Patrick.
+And thank you to the team at Vetted Biz for putting this presentation together and thank you everybody for attending.
+You know, I want to go a little bit more about the insurance industry here.
 I think we’re all dealing with a certain economic climate for businesses.
-And I want to be able to talk a little bit more about how the insurance industry is better poised to this economic climate than most, be able to give everybody a little bit of information on the franchise opportunity that we offer here at Estrella.
+And I want to talk a little more about how the insurance industry is better poised to this economic climate than most, be able to give everybody a bit of information on the franchise opportunity that we offer here at Estrella Insurance.
 And at any point, if anybody has any questions, please go ahead and put them in the chat box and we’ll be glad to address them as we go through this.

-I, first of all, want to give you a little bit of a background on our organization because we have been a leader in the property and casualty insurance space for well over 40 years now.
+F: First of all, want to give you a background on our organization because we have been a leader in the property and casualty insurance space for well over 40 years now.
 We actually began as a corporate entity of operating corporate offices.
-This company was founded by a Cuban immigrant who actually did life insurance in the 1970s.
-And in those years, several different auto-insurance policies became mandatory and he started the first Estrella agency in 1980 as an immigrant really pursuing the American dream.
-And thankfully, our founder Mr. Estrella was very successful in growing 40 corporate locations.
+A Cuban immigrant founded this company, a person who actually did life insurance in the 1970s.
+In those years, several different auto-insurance policies became mandatory, and he started the first Estrella Insurance Franchise agency in 1980 as an immigrant really pursuing the American dream.
+And thankfully, our founder, Mr. Estrella, was very successful in growing 40 corporate locations.

-And in 2008, we began to offer the opportunity to folks to actually have their own Estrella insurance agency.
-We converted all 40 corporate locations, really giving the first opportunity to employees that had been with us for many years, growing from simple customer service representatives up to the managers of each location and we presented them the opportunity to own their business, most of them did.
+And in 2008, we began to offer the opportunity to folks to actually have their own Estrella Insurance Franchise agency.
+We converted all 40 corporate locations, really giving the first opportunity to employees that had been with us for many years.
+Growing from simple customer service representatives up to the managers of each location, when we presented them with the opportunity to own their business, most of them did.
 From 2010 on is when we really began offering franchises from scratch.
-From 2010 and those 40 corporate locations, we are now 160, thankfully.
-And we’re operating across four markets right now across Florida, Arizona, California, and Texas.
+Since 2010 and those 40 corporate locations, we are now at 160.
+And we’re operating across four markets right now, across Florida, Arizona, California, and Texas.

-So I wanted to give everybody a brief overview of how this company started, you know, and it’s again, a family-owned business still running, really providing opportunities to a lot of immigrant families, you know?
-And now through the help of visa franchise and Vetted Biz, I’m happy to say that we’re now providing opportunities to immigrants from other nations to come on board and be able to pursue the American dream for themselves here, you know?
+I wanted to give everybody a brief overview of how this company started.
+It’s a family-owned business still running, really providing opportunities to a lot of immigrant families, you know?
+And now, through the help of visa franchise and Vetted Biz, I’m happy to say that we’re now providing opportunities to immigrants from other nations to come on board and be able to pursue the American dream for themselves here, you know?

-Now this industry of property and casualty is competitive and what is our formula to really be competitive in a market?
+F: This industry of property and casualty is competitive, and what is our formula to really be competitive in a market?
 You might be wondering how we differentiate from the mom and pop businesses or even larger national insurance companies.
 And the formula really here with us is to represent a large amount of insurance carriers.
-So we represent national carriers companies that I’m sure many of you are familiar with like Progressive, Infinity, Mercury, just to name a few.
+So we represent national carriers companies that I’m sure many of you are familiar with Progressive, Infinity, Mercury, just to name a few.

 And then we also work with localized companies that might do business in a particular market or in a particular state.
 And it’s by having a combination of these companies under our belt, we can always find the right fit for the customer, whether you have a higher-income individual with a higher credit score, or whether you have individuals that have tickets or accidents that might not qualify with a particular company, but this plethora of companies allows you as an owner to really be able to ensure anybody that walks into your agency.